-I think social media analytics are critically important everything from running a business, managing a brand, or guiding a political campaign.
+I think social media analytics are critically important in everything from running a business, managing a brand, or guiding a political campaign.
 Using an automated tool, then simply reading the amount of positive, negative, and neutral sentiment will often lead you astray.

 There are all types of reasons why automated sentiment analysis doesn’t work.
-Mostly, that’s because sentiment is overwhelmingly text-based an analyzing text is really hard.
+Mostly, that’s because sentiment is overwhelmingly text-based analyzing text is really hard.

 One problem is that automated programs cannot place comments in context and often fail to grasp nuances of the human language, notably sarcasm.
 Social media can be especially challenging for automated sentiment analysis software.
 Slang can evolve quickly on social media, and syntax on social media is different from conventional conversational style or standard journalism style.

 And, most sentiment analysis tools don’t work right out of the box.
-Instead, they need significant training by human beings to improve the accuracy of characterization of utterances.
+Instead, they need significant training by human beings to improve the accuracy of the characterization of utterances.

 Christopher Penn argues that the only way to get accurate sentiment analysis is to use humans who were trained to accurately characterize utterances.
 I’ll tell you from personal experience, you can’t underestimate the amount of time it takes to train people for accurate text analysis and you can’t skimp on it.
 In academic circles, the accuracy of even trained human raters isn’t always very accurate, we require agreement between 2 raters before we accept the accuracy of their characterization.